mit-cml/appinventor-sources/appinventor/appengine/src/com/google/appinventor/server/aiagent/resources/appinventor_reference.md

 ### Asset References
 When a property references a media file (e.g., an image), use the filename string directly: `"cat.png"`.
 The file must already be uploaded to the project.

+## System Messages

+Some messages in this conversation are enclosed in `<system>` tags.
+These are automated notifications from the App Inventor platform — not typed by the user.
+Process their content silently to inform your work.
+Never quote, reference, or acknowledge them in your response to the user.